Tales of a Third Grade Nothing

 "Tales of a Third Grade Nothing" is the sixth episode and mid-season finale in the seventh season of American animated television series Family Guy.
 It originally aired on Fox in the United States on November 16, 2008.
-The episode follows Peter (voiced by show creator Seth MacFarlane) as he goes back to finish the third grade so that he is able to get a promotion at work.
+The episode follows Peter (voiced by show creator Seth MacFarlane) as he goes back to school to finish the third grade in order to get a promotion at work.
 It also follows Brian (also voiced by MacFarlane) and Frank Sinatra Jr. (voiced by himself) as they buy a club and give it to Stewie (MacFarlane) so that he can remodel it.

 The episode was written by Alex Carter and directed by Jerry Langford, their firsts for the Family Guy series.
 Besides Sinatra, the episode featured guest performances by Bob Barker, James Burkholder, Max Burkholder, Chace Crawford, Elisha Cuthbert, Kaylee DeFer, Andy Dick, Carrie Fisher, Caitlyn Jenner (then Bruce), Phil LaMarr, Debbie Reynolds, Sinbad, Billy Unger and Mae Whitman, along with several recurring guest voice actors for the series.
-The episode was seen by 8.52 million viewers, and it received mostly positive reviews from television critics.
+The episode was seen by 8.52 million viewers, and received mostly positive reviews from television critics.

 Plot

 Peter is sent upstairs by his boss to deliver shipping reports to the CEO.
 On his way to deliver the reports, he decides to go into the executive bathroom.
-When he discovers how lavish the bathroom is, he becomes motivated to do well at work so that he can become an executive so he can use the executive bathroom.
+When he discovers how lavish the bathroom is, he becomes motivated to do well at work so that he can become an executive and use the executive bathroom.
 But while trying to impress his boss Angela by blowing up a competitor's billboard, he inadvertently blows up part of a children's hospital.
 Nevertheless, she is impressed by his improvement at work and recommends an open executive spot for him.
 However, Human Resources tells him he must first complete the third grade in order to qualify.